newrelic/newrelic-opentelemetry-examples/other-examples/aws/memcached/nodejs/src/api/README.md

 ## OpenTelemetry Tracing Enhancements in Backend Fibonacci Route Observability

-This README file describes the changes made to an Express.js API server [routes.js](./routes.js) file (compared to [uninstrumented routes.js]('./../../../../uninstrumented/src/api/routes.js)) to introduce OpenTelemetry tracing capabilities.
+This README file describes the changes made to an Express.js API server [routes.js](./routes.js) file to introduce OpenTelemetry tracing capabilities.

 It showcases custom instrumentation capabilities with granular control over the spans and traces created.